CardiacModelling/ionBench/README.md

 * The __modification__ subdirectory contains the modification classes, generalised settings for handling transformations and bounds.

 * The __benchmarker__ subdirectory contains the main __Benchmarker__ class that the test problems all inherit from and defines the core features of the benchmarkers.
 It also contains the __Tracker__ class which contains the functions to take performance metrics over time.

+* The __data__ subdirectoy is split up into the available test problems.
+Each subdirectory contains the Myokit *.mmt* files, the voltage clamp protocols stored as *.csv* files where relevant, and output data to train the models, also stored as a *.csv*.

 * The __optimisers__ subdirectory contains all of the optimisation algorithms that are currently implemented.
 These are then further subdivided into three directories, containing the optimisers from ***pints***, from ***scipy***, and other optimisation algorithms used in fitting ion channel models that have been implemented specifically for ***ionBench***.
-In addition to these, there is also an implementation of SPSA.

 * The __problems__ subdirectory contains the classes for the available benchmarking problems.
 This features the problems from Loewe et al 2016 and Moreno et al 2016.
 In addition to these previously defined problems, we have introduced two further test problems, a Hodgkin-Huxley IKr model from Beattie et al 2017 and a Markov IKr model from Fink et al 2008.

 * The final subdirectory, __uncertainty__, contains functions for determining uncertainty and unidentifiability in the problems, such as calculating profile likelihood plots and Fisher's Information Matrix.

 * __multistart.py__ provides a tool for rerunning an optimiser to derive average performace metrics.

-The __test__ directory contains scripts for debugging and ensuring changes do not break previous functionality.
-It is not included in the pip installation.
+The __test__ directory contains unit tests for ensuring changes do not break previous functionality.

 ## Installation
 ***ionBench*** can be installed using pip.